tonysebion/medallion-foundry/docs/usage/beginner/QUICKSTART.md

 ## 2. Generate sample data

-We keep realistic CSV snapshots under `sampledata/bronze_samples/`.
-Run the helper script once to populate that folder:
+We keep realistic CSV snapshots over multiple weeks under `sampledata/source_samples/`.
+Run the helper script once to populate that folder so each pattern named in `docs/usage/patterns/pattern_matrix.md` has a matching directory, and each directory captures daily loads that visualize how the Bronze files shift across weeks.

 ```powershell
 python scripts/generate_sample_data.py